Dreamworld's 30th Birthday: Winter holidays

 Following the success of the Summer Funomenon, several of the shows returned for the winter holiday period.
 Illuminate was also run.
 Both The Goldie Show and The Kenny Koala show are expected to continue in the Dreambowl after the conclusion of the winter holiday period.

 BuzzSaw

 BuzzSaw is a Maurer Söhne SkyLoop roller coaster that opened in the Gold Rush Country section of Dreamworld on 17 September 2011.
 The opening of BuzzSaw was coupled with the renovation and repainting of all buildings in Gold Rush Country.

 DreamWorks Animation

 On 10 November 2011, Dreamworld announced a three-stage plan to incorporate DreamWorks Animation films and characters into its theme park.
 The first phase, set to open 19 December 2011, will include the DreamWorks Holiday Shrektacular Show featuring 8 DreamWorks Animation characters live on stage.
 The second phase will include the retheming of Dreamworld's kids area, Kid's World, into a 8400 sqm DreamWorks Experience precinct.
 This phase opened Easter 2012.
 The final phase will be the development of an eating and meet-and-greet area called Kung Fu garden.
-The three phases are expected to cost $10 million to complete.
+The three phases were expected to cost $10 million to complete.